-Mr. Pugsley also frequently defends civil enforcement actions and regulatory investigations brought by the U.S. Securities and Exchange Commission (SEC), the Utah Division of Securities, the Commodity Futures Trading Commission (CFTC) and the Financial Industry Regulatory Authority (FINRA) involving individuals, brokers, brokerage firms and investment advisors.
-He also handles receivership litigation, clawback cases, shareholder disputes, class actions, internal investigations and shareholder derivative actions involving private and publicly-traded companies.
+Mr. Pugsley frequently defends civil enforcement actions and regulatory investigations brought by the U.S. Securities and Exchange Commission (SEC), the Utah Division of Securities, the Commodity Futures Trading Commission (CFTC) and the Financial Industry Regulatory Authority (FINRA) involving individuals, brokers, brokerage firms and investment advisors.
+He also handles receivership litigation, clawback cases, shareholder disputes, class actions, and internal investigations involving private and publicly-traded companies.

 Mr. Pugsley was elected as a Commissioner of the Utah State Bar (Third District) in 2018 and is the chair of the Securities Litigation Group at Ray Quinney & Nebeker.
 He holds active licenses to practice law in Utah and California.